TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder-js.md

 ### Adding staticServer paths for vendor packages

-Call uiblib.updVendorPaths.
-This calls uiblib.addPackage for each found package. addPackage attempts to create a staticServer path.
+Call `uiblib.checkInstalledPackages`.
+Reads the packageList and masterPackageList, updates the package list file and uib.installedPackages.

+`tilib.findPackage` is called for each package to check.
+New packages result in a call to `uiblib.servePackage` which serves up the package folder.
+REmoved packages result in a call to `uiblib.unservePackage` which removes the folder from ExpressJS.

 ### Client Connection